learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-in-development/roles.md

 ### Configuration

 When saving, Skydel will demand a `QJsonObject` to every plug-in instance via the `getConfiguration` method.
-The JSON object holds the current configuration of the plug-in instance, which will be saved in the Skydel configuration file paired with the version of the plug-in instance it was generated with.
+The JSON object holds the current configuration of the plug-in instance, which will be saved in the Skydel configuration file and paired with the version of the plug-in instance it was generated with.
 The version saved in the Skydel configuration file comes from the plug-in instance metadata at save time.

-When loading a configuration file, Skydel will automatically instantiate all saved plug-in instance and restore their configuration via the `setConfiguration` method.
+When loading a configuration file, Skydel will automatically instantiate all saved plug-in instances and restore their configuration via the `setConfiguration` method.
 It's possible for a plug-in instance to handle configuration backward compatibility since the configuration received is paired with a creation version.

 ### Example

-See plug-in example [simple\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/simple_plugin).
+See the plug-in example [simple\_plugin](https://github.com/learn-orolia/skydel-plug-ins/tree/master/source/example/simple_plugin) for more information.
 It covers:

 * Creating a user interface
 * Sending notification messages
-* Triggering the unsaved state
+* Triggering the Unsaved state
 * Saving and loading of configuration

 ## SkydelPositionObserverInterface